burtmonroe/TextAsDataCourse/Notes/PythonText/README.md

 #### fastText - https://fasttext.cc
   * "Scalable solutions for text representation and classification."
 Open-source by Facebook AI Research (FAIR) lab.
   * One of the most efficient tools for calculation of word vectors / embeddings.
-  * (Mitch Goist and I used this in Goist and Monroe 2020.)

 #### gensim - https://radimrehurek.com/gensim
   * "Topic modelling for humans"